OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 > !!!
 NOTE
 >
 > Orchard Core listens for requests, also on '/' (e.g. when a site needs to be configured).
-So having our Blazor app listening to '/' as well, can pose a problem.
+So having our Blazor app listening to '/' as well can pose a problem.
 > A solution is to replace `@page "/"` with `@page "/home"` in our `home.razor` file (and update our `navmenu.razor`), so Blazor (the app) will listen to `/home` while Orchard Core is not hindered by that.

 === "Home.razor"